 While leading a private equity (PE) firm’s financials is an exciting assignment for CFO candidates, data suggests the position suffers high turnover due to a gap in value creation.
 Simply put, CFOs are not holding on to their PE firm roles because they often do not meet expectations or understand their role in driving value.

-As all top level recruiters know, C-suite candidates must not only possess technical expertise but must also demonstrate specific experience within the hiring company’s sector.
+As all top executive recruiting firms know, C-suite candidates must not only possess technical expertise but must also demonstrate specific experience within the hiring company’s sector.
 For a PE firm, which must typically advise and nurture its portfolio companies in addition to caring for its own financials, the ideal CFO hire must understand the peculiar nuances of this position and what value creation looks like in this sector.

 Cowen Partners consultants discuss tips to help CFOs thrive in this demanding environment and offer observations on pitfalls that successful candidates might avoid.
 A mismatch in expectations is often the origin point for a troubled tenure in this position, which is why our first piece of insight recommends finding symmetry with board and CEO demands as the candidate moves into the role.

 The article also addresses the multifunctional role that a PE CFO will often play within the firm and why flexibility will be a valuable trait in outstanding hires.
 Read the full article here for more insights on what PE firms expect from superstar CFO talent.

 One of the most challenging aspects of CFO recruitment is identifying the optimal skillset that fits best with an organization’s goals for the position and strategic objectives for the future.
 To assist CFO search committees and CEOs unpack what they require in the ideal candidate, Cowen Partners consultants share four types of CFO profiles and how each work within a company.